Send the link below via email or IMCopy

 Create an Infographic

-All of elements of this project should be based on research and include documentation...even your visual argument!
+All of elements of this project should be based on research and include documentation when necessary...even your multimodal argument!

 Select a topic that is